 The Bottom Line

 Feeling down or upset is normal.
 But with the current condition the world is facing, such emotions can be overwhelming.
 Feel free to follow these 5 mental wellness tips to help you get through the lockdown.
-For better assistance, contact mental health experts today!
+For better assistance, contact mental health experts like those at BetterHelp today!